 We didn’t only see history, we felt it.
 That’s what Rick and Marilyn Beyer did for this tour.
 They did not just show and tell …. they made us feel what happened 75 years ago.
 That can only be accomplished by those who love what they do.
 I had originally planned to tour on my own, but was convinced by my travel partner that an organized tour was the route to go.
 Little did I know that I would get hooked up with the Beyers.
 Ended up being a great decision.
 Our tour had it all …. history, education, personality, humor.
 Take this tour.
 You will talk about it for the rest of your life.

-Special D-Day to the Rhine Tour: Ghost Army of WWII— Secret War
+D-Day to the Rhine Tour: Ghost Army of WWII Secret War

-The historian for the Ghost Army of WWII Tour is Rick Beyer, who produced and directed the award-winning PBS documentary The Ghost Army, and co-wrote (with Liz Sayles) The Ghost Army of World War II.
-He is currently working as an advisor on a feature film based on his book that will star actor Bradley Cooper.
+The historian for this tour is Rick Beyer, who produced and directed the award-winning PBS documentary The Ghost Army, and co-wrote (with Liz Sayles) The Ghost Army of World War II.
+He has done extensive research on the unit, visited the battlefields of Europe many times, and with his wife Marilyn, has led this tour since 2014.
+Rick founded the Ghost Army Legacy Project, and is currently working as an advisor on a feature film based on his book that is being developed by the producers of American Sniper including Bradley Cooper.

-- Bletchley Park, England: Bletchley Park, the intelligence nerve center where the Nazi Enigma machine is housed
+- Bletchley Park, England: The intelligence nerve center where the Nazi Enigma machine is housed

 - Warwickshire, England: Inflate and lift a dummy tank at Walton Hall, where The Ghost Army bivouacked as they trained for their deception mission